Jane Blalock: Comeback and retirement (1981–87)

 From 1981 until 1984, Blalock failed to win a tournament as she nursed a herniated disc.
 However, in March 1985 she won the Women's Kemper Open in Hawaii, her 26th LPGA victory in sixteen years.
 She also won the Mazda Japan Classic that year, as one of her two final victories on the LPGA tour.
 In 1985, Golf Digest named her Comeback Player of the Year.
 Leaving the LPGA tour in 1985 but not the sport, she retired from full-time competition in 1987.
 By April 1987, she had won 27 events and accumulated $1,300,000 in prize money, with 11 holes-in-one.
 In early 1988, she retired from women's professional golf to become a financial consultant.
 Since retiring, Blalock continues to hold the world record for "most consecutive cuts made on a professional [golf] tour," with her 299 cuts considered the longest streak for any LPGA Tour or PGA Tour player in history, beating the second-best record held by Tiger Woods by over 150 cuts.

 Total, Blalock's website states she has won 27 LPGA titles, two World Championships, and two Triple Crown titles from her days touring with the LPGA.
 Twice she finished second at the LPGA Championship.
 When she earned her two final victories in the 1980s, she had achieved the most wins of any LPGA player without a major championship.

-She did, however, win one event that were later upgraded to major status, such as the Dinah Shore Colgate Winner's Circle in 1972.
-She has been inducted into both the New England Sports Hall of Fame and the Vince Lombardi Hall of Fame.
-Her 27 LPGA tournament wins meant that for years she matched the point total required for inclusion in the World Golf Hall of Fame, though she lacked the major win necessary for consideration.
+In 1972, however, Blalock won an event that in 1983 was upgraded to major status – the Dinah Shore Colgate Winner's Circle.
+In 2022, the LPGA changed the name of the tournament to the Chevron Championship.

+Blalock has been inducted into both the New England Sports Hall of Fame and the Vince Lombardi Hall of Fame.
+Her 27 LPGA tournament wins meant that for years she matched the point total required for inclusion in the LPGA Hall of Fame, though she lacked the major win necessary for consideration.
 Blalock was voted into the Legends Hall of Fame in July 2014.